-2. Take time for training.
+2. Take time for training

 Students need to know what each rule means and how they can carry it out.
 They need to understand why the rule is needed.
-Make a chart that lists each rule and record students' examples of how to follow each rule.
+Make a chart that lists each rule and record examples of how to follow each rule.

-3. Emphasize the students' responsibility.
+3. Emphasize the students' responsibility

-Teach your students that each person is accountable to God for his actions.
-It is important for children to know that their right actions please God.
-When students disobey, allow them to live with the consequences of their behavior.
+Teach your students that they are all accountable to God for their actions.
+They need to know that their right actions please God.
+When students disobey, make sure they understand the consequences of their behavior.

-4. Ask for students' suggestions in managing their behavior.
+4. Involve the students in managing their behavior